 Demand plummets during the cold months, which means that your offer is much less likely to get lost in the shuffle of competing bids.

 “One reason to purchase during the holiday season is that you have less competition,” said Rebecca Awram, mortgage advisor at Seniors Lending Centre.
 “And anyone who is willing to list their home over the holiday season is also quite likely a very motivated seller.
 While there is always a lift in inventory in the spring market to look forward to, there is also a huge surge in buyers out there looking with you.
 So winter can be a real boon to the eager buyer.”

 Agents May Take You More Seriously

-“As a listing agent, I know that the most serious buyers come out at this time,” said Glen Pizzolorusso, a licensed associate real estate broker with Compass in Fairfield County, Connecticut.
+“As a listing agent, I know that the most serious buyers come out at this time,” said Glen Pizzolorusso, a licensed real estate broker with Glen Christopher Luxury Collection and Compass Connecticut.
 “Let’s face it, you’re not going to trek through six inches of snow to visit an open house unless you are serious about buying and think this house could be the one.”